• Modified on Sep 23, 2024

 How long does acute mountain sickness last?

 Mild AMS symptoms, such as tiredness, headaches, and moderate sickness, usually go away within 24 to 48 hours of lowering to a lower altitude or adequately acclimatizing.
 Recovery can be aided by getting adequate rest, staying hydrated, and avoiding further elevation.
-However, if AMS intensifies and evolves into more severe conditions like High Altitude Pulmonary Edema (HAPE) or High Altitude Cerebral Edema (HACE), it is crucial that you get emergency medical assistance and drop to lower elevations.
+However, if AMS intensifies and evolves into more severe conditions like High Altitude Pulmonary Edema (HAPE) or High Altitude Cerebral Edema (HACE), you must get emergency medical assistance and drop to lower elevations.

 What causes AMS?